open-rsx/rsb-manual/git.rst

 GIT is a distributed version control system.

 * Comparable idea to SVN: preserve all revisions of source code
-* Cowever: not a client-server architecture like SVN with a repository server and a degraded working copies
+* Cowever: not a client-server architecture like SVN with a repository server and client-side working copies

 Core concepts:

-* Everyone has a full repository with all branches and revisions
+* Everyone has a full repository with all branches and revisions (cloned from a remote server)

   * Checkout -> clone